ksvamb/AB-Testing/README.md

-# Sample Size Calculations for A/B Testing: Novel Extensions & Practical Guide
+# Sample Size Calculations for A/B Testing: Novel Extensions & Practical Guide_

-This repository hosts the implementation of the "Sample Size for Correlated Data" section from the paper "All about Sample-Size Calculations for A/B Testing: Novel Extensions & Practical Guide" by Jing Zhou, Jiannan Lu, Anas Shallah, published in August 2023.
+This repository hosts the implementation of section 3 - "Sample Size for Correlated Data" from the paper _"All about Sample-Size Calculations for A/B Testing: Novel Extensions & Practical Guide"_ by Jing Zhou, Jiannan Lu, Anas Shallah, published in August 2023.
 The full paper is available [here](https://arxiv.org/abs/2305.16459).

 ## Overview